Memberships & Associations

 Independent Society of Music (ISM)

-By implementing our next-gen engagement and loyalty solution, ISM achieved:
+By implementing our next-gen engagement and loyalty solution, ISM has achieved:

-1. Significant uplift in programme updates and rewards redemption
+1. Significant uplift in programme updates and rewards redemptions.

-The standout feature, ISM Discount+ scheme, offers savings on everyday essentials, recognising members' diverse needs.
-As one member testified:
+The standout feature, ISM Discount+ scheme, offers savings on everyday essential needs, helping musicians cut costs on new instruments, their weekly shop, tech goods, fashion and eating out.
+As one member said:

 "Over the course of a year, the money I save is greater than the cost of my ISM membership."